 Good news – no meat, fish or suet here so my Fiery Ginger Cake is suitable for vegetarians.

-To make this recipe suitable for vegans, I would start by making a specifically vegan sponge batter like this one from Free From Farmhouse.
+To make this recipe suitable for vegans, I would start by making a specifically vegan sponge batter.
 Add in the ground ginger then pick up my recipe from step 8.

 You will also need to substitute the butter in the buttercream for a 50/50 mix of vegan baking block and dairy free margarine.
 The flavour of a plain buttercream can be compromised but with all of the fiery flavouring in this buttercream, I don’t believe that you’d be able to tell.